-You run a search for a long-haul flight and the result shows an airline logo (say, Virgin Atlantic Airways), a trip itinerary and a note at the bottom, saying: Ticket also sold by Air France, Delta, KLM.
-You may be wondering what is going on.
+You run a search for a long-haul flight and the result shows an airline logo (say, Virgin Atlantic Airways), a trip itinerary and a note at the bottom, saying: Ticket also sold by Air France, Delta Air Lines, KLM.
+You wonder what’s happening.

-The answer: codesharing.
+The answer is codesharing.
 Although it may sound confusing, this marketing arrangement may be beneficial not only for the airlines but also for you as a passenger.

 How?
-Read our guide to codeshared flights to find out.
+Read our guide to codeshare flights to find out.

 What is a codeshare flight?

 Codeshare agreements allow several airlines to sell seats for the same trip.
-Effectively, they share the flight, yet each air carrier issues tickets under its own code (say AF#### for Air France).
+Effectively, they share the flight, yet each air carrier issues tickets under its own designator code (say, AF#### for Air France).